le0kar0ub1/BlueSeed/README.md

 ## SPECIFITY

-The only binary format accepted is [ELF](https://refspecs.linuxbase.org/elf/elf.pdf)
+The only binary format accepted is [ELF](https://refspecs.linuxbase.org/elf/elf.pdf).

-Software interrupts are interfaced with the host machine and based on [RV8 project](https://rv8.io/syscalls.html)
+Software interrupts are interfaced with the host machine and based on [RV8 project](https://rv8.io/syscalls.html).

-The BlueSeed ELF loader does not handle dynamic linkage etc...
-You can't execute GCC binary so far.

 ## EPILOGUE

-_BlueSeed is in developpment_
+_BlueSeed is in developpment._

 RISC-V is a young architecture.
 There is yet a quantity of lacks & implementation problems.